IAB24/tech201_oop/README.md

 - Presents a good framework for code libraries where supplied components can be easily adapted and modified by the programmer.
 - Imparts code reusability.

+## What are Lambda functions?
+These are anonymous function means that the function is without a name.
+As we already know that the def keyword is used to define a normal function in Python.
+Similarly, the lambda keyword is used to define an anonymous function in Python.

+# Where can Lambda functions be useful?
+- It’s an ideal choice for evaluating a single expression that is supposed to be evaluated only once.
+- The code is simple and clear.
+- No additional variables are added.